 Paynes Prairie Preserve State Park is a spectacular treat in Micanopy for wildlife and outdoor enthusiasts.
 Here, wild horses and bison roam the land, along with over 300 species of birds and animals like deer, alligators, water birds, and more.
 Featuring a network of multiple trails, the park allows visitors to witness these wonderful creatures in their natural habitat.
 The beautiful Gainesville-Hawthorne State Trail is popular among hikers as it leads the way to a 50-foot-high (15.24 meters) observation tower, which offers dramatic views of the surrounding landscape.

 Featuring a mosaic of diverse landscapes, Price's Scrub State Park is a serene haven where visitors can unwind amid picturesque environs.
-Lush vegetation, wooded areas, flatwoods, and rolling scrublands are among the ecological features which comprise the park's terrain.
+Lush vegetation, wooded areas, flatwoods, and rolling scrublands are among the ecological features that comprise the park's terrain.
 Discover all that it has to offer on foot, or tread along scenic paths on horseback.
 Trails winding through the park offer the chance to study a variety of shrubs and towering trees up close.
+The day-use area at the park is perfect for enjoying a leisurely picnic with loved ones.

 The Micanopy Historic District, located in Florida's Alachua County, finds its place on the National Register of Historic Places.
 Encompassing an area of around 470 acres (190.20 hectares) and roughly bounded by Ocala Street, Smith Street and Cholokka Boulevard, the district comprises beautiful 19th-century commercial, residential and public buildings that are a treat for architecture enthusiasts and history buffs, along with local shops and eateries.
 Some notable buildings include the Herlong Mansion, the Old Baptist Church, and the Simonton House.